bluemelov1/KomplRechnernetze/szenario2/README.md

 ```
 sudo nixos-rebuild switch
 ```
-that "rebuilds the system" and if everything went well, now we can ping the configured wg0 interface.
+that "rebuilds the system" and if everything went well, we can ping the configured wg0 interface.

 ![Ping the wh0 interface](img/ping.jpg)